Visit the Apresa product page for a quick overview of the features of the Apresa.

 Silence on Demand: (PCI DSS Compliant recording)

-This function will allow the user (or the application) to introduce a silence period whilst the recording is running.
+This function will allow the user (or the application) to introduce a silence period while the recording is running.
 This is particularly important when credit card details are exchanged in a phone call.
 Because the recording continues this function does not interfere with statistical information about the duration of calls.
 This function can be manually activated or automatically when needed.

 Key benefits: Compliance needed for credit card payments by phone, solves privacy issues.